v-thakkar/kernelbridge/README.md

 1. [Kernel Self protection project](https://kernsec.org/wiki/index.php/Kernel_Self_Protection_Project)

 Check the wiki and TODO list.
-If unsure about the tasks from TODO, drop a mail in teh mailing list.
+If unsure about the tasks from TODO, drop a mail in the mailing list.

 2. Documentation project: